YifanJiang233/al-folio/_pages/home.md

 Hi, all!

-I am Yifan Jiang (蒋亦凡), a third-year student in the Mathematics of Random Systems CDT.
+I am Yifan Jiang (蒋亦凡), a final year student in the Mathematics of Random Systems CDT.
 Before coming to Oxford, I studied as an undergraduate in Mathematics at Fudan University.
 I have a broad interest in stochastic analysis and its applications in finance and machine learning.